Off-site working means any location other than a University of Westminster campus or hall of residence.

 Preparation is important.
 There will be a number of sources of information.
 The main source will be through your travel provider.
 There are also travel websites which offer impartial local travel information.

-If your trip or activity is being organised as part of your course, your Faculty will have made you aware of any costs.
+If your trip or activity is being organised as part of your course, your college will have made you aware of any costs.

 Funding is available for some exchange trips.
-For details of grants and to find out if you are eligible, please check the Funding your exchange page.
+For details of grants and to find out if you are eligible, please check the Funding your experience page.

 If the purpose of your visit is to undertake research as with any such proposal the Supervisor must consider whether prior ethical approval is required and if so refer to the University’s Framework for Research Governance.
 This may be particularly relevant if including members of the public who must always be included in any health and safety considerations.